Fire (Ohio Players album): History

 Fire is the third of five Ohio Players albums that were also available in quadraphonic (4-channel stereo), released as an 8-track tape in the U.S. and on vinyl in Japan.
 DTS Entertainment released the quad mix as a DTS Audio CD in 2001.

-The album's lead single "Fire" was serving in the mid-2010s as the theme song to the US television series Hell's Kitchen.
-Fire topped both the Billboard Pop Albums chart and the Billboard R&B Albums chart (where it held for five weeks) in early 1975.
+The album's lead single "Fire" served as the theme song to the 2005 US television series Hell's Kitchen.
+Fire topped both the Billboard 200 pop albums chart and the Billboard R&B Albums chart (where it held for five weeks) in early 1975.